ayanbasak/Exam_App/README.md

 5. basic html, css, bootstrap, jQuery, etc

-###### i build this application, just only for my basic practicing perpus, for that i am not included many features. it is not a complete application
+###### i build this application just only for my basic practicing perpus, for that i am not included many features. it is not a complete application